 They’re Not in a Stable Relationship

 Some mothers are single parents by choice, while others are single by chance.
 Older mothers might choose adoption because they’re not in a long term or committed relationship.
 Maybe they recently broke up with their baby’s father and know they won’t have his emotional or financial support.
 Parenting is challenging in the best of circumstances, and single-parenting without support is particularly overwhelming.
 Some women just know when they are not in a position to raise a baby on their own without support.
 They want something different for their child and will search, instead, for stable adoptive parents.
+They want someone who will love their child as much as they do.

 They’re Not Financially Stable